omar-florez/scratch_mlp/docs/index.md

 #### dLoss/dW2:

-The chain rule says that we can decompose the computation of gradients of a neural network into diferentiable pieces:
+The chain rule says that we can decompose the computation of gradients of a neural network into differentiable pieces:

 ![alt text](https://raw.githubusercontent.com/omar-florez/scratch_mlp/master/docs/assets/chain_w2.png){:width="500px"}